 “It's’ easy for you .
-You’re techie” That's what my colleague said to me after a professional development session on a new tech concept.
+You’re techie” That's what my physical education teacher colleague said to me after a professional development session on a new tech concept.
 It’s easy for me!
 Seriously?
 He simply dismissed the last ten years of intentional design.
 Ten years of ideas of using tech tools.
 Ten years of failures and lessons that never worked.
 Some people say that I am a natural techie, which is right after being a natural heart surgeon.
 For most of us, being tech savvy is developed through hard work, directed attention, and relentless engagement in understanding any tech tool.
-The truth is, most people don’t realize they have the ability to be a tech savvy.
+The truth is, most physical education teachers don’t realize they have the ability to be savvy in integrating technology into their PE classes.
 We have to have a process that helps us ask the right questions when using any technology tool.

 Here is a framework for integrating any tech tool and will help you be more tech savvy: